• Skip to primary navigation

 Why We Love This Recipe

-• It is super easy, just like our baked figs and apple compote recipes.
+• It is super easy, just like our baked figs recipe.
 You can prepare it in 5 minutes.
 And in 3 minutes if you use canned peaches.

 • It is a perfect treat for unexpected guests.
 As it is really easy and quick to bring everything together, you can prepare it when they come.
 Serve it warm with or without ice cream.
 They will LOVE it!